patbl/Skillshare.im/app/views/pages/faq.html.md

 visit the supermarket; if you need medical care, see your doctor.
 But there are several reasons you might consider Skillshare.im instead:

-* **Friends.** You're probably more likely to build relationships with you meet on Skillshare.im than with someone you have a private transaction with.
+* **Friends.** You're more likely to build relationships with people you meet on Skillshare.im than with people you have private transactions with.
 * **Non-market goods.** Certain things—like career advice or study buddies—are hard to buy.
 Skillshare.im helps you connect with people who offer these things.
 * **Flexibility.** While in theory you could work longer hours and donate the extra money to charity, this often isn't possible.
 Many people have salaries, or work on schedules set by their employers.
-  Offering your skills for free to other altruists offers a way around this constraint.
+  Offering your skills for free to other altruists lets you continue doing good after hours.
 * **Tax savings.** If you sell your services, some of that money will go to taxes.
 If you donate the money you earn, you may decrease the amount you owe in taxes, but usually you still pay something.